G L O B A L I N T E R N E T P O L I C Y I N I T I A T I V E

 Jurisdiction issues are getting more and more attention as governments try to control online content and conduct originating beyond their borders.
-Examples include the French Yahoo! case, Saudi Arabia’s blocking 200,000 Web sites, claims by Italian and German courts of authority over sites abroad, the Chinese claiming rights to all Chinese language domain names, the EU proposing to have non-EU firms collect taxes for digitally delivered goods that come into the EU, and the US’s efforts on Internet gambling and prescription drugs.
+Examples include the French Yahoo! case, Saudi Arabia's blocking 200,000 Web sites, claims by Italian and German courts of authority over sites abroad, the Chinese claiming rights to all Chinese language domain names, the EU proposing to have non-EU firms collect taxes for digitally delivered goods that come into the EU, and the US's efforts on Internet gambling (including all betting apps, online casino poker and sportsbook websites, whose services are delivered from outside the country) and prescription drugs.

 These issues, with implications for privacy, freedom of expression and consumer protection, are being discussed in several forums.